PG-8/ansa-scraper/README.md

 - 24/7/2020 at 5:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 24/7/2020 at 5:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 24/7/2020 at 5:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 6:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 6:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 6:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 6:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 7:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 7:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 7:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 7:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi